emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 - Explore [examples](http://near.dev/) to work online in gitpod online IDE.
 - You write contracts in [AssemblyScript](https://assemblyscript.org/introduction.html) and use `near-sdk-as` to interact with the blockchain (storage, context, etc)
-- The AssemblyScript is compiled to [Wasm](https://learnxinyminutes.com/docs/wasm/) and (using either Axion CLI, `near-api-js` or our RPC interface) it is deployed to an account on the Axion platform
+- The AssemblyScript is compiled to [Wasm](https://learnxinyminutes.com/docs/wasm/) and (using either Fermi CLI, `near-api-js` or our RPC interface) it is deployed to an account on the Fermi platform
-- When a method on the contract is invoked, Axion routes the request to the proper shard (the one with the account that "holds" or "owns" the contract, see [more about accounts here](/docs/concepts/account))
+- When a method on the contract is invoked, Fermi routes the request to the proper shard (the one with the account that "holds" or "owns" the contract, see [more about accounts here](/docs/concepts/account))
 - The contract method is executed on a [virtual machine](https://github.com/near/nearcore/tree/master/runtime/near-vm-logic) which is spun up just for this execution (you can think of it like a serverless function on AWS lambda if you like)
 - The results of the call are returned to your execution context (if using `near-api-js`, for example, log output from the contract will appear in your JavaScript developer console)

-For rich examples of AssemblyScript written for the Axion platform check out:
+For rich examples of AssemblyScript written for the Fermi platform check out:

 - [examples](http://near.dev): sample applications you can explore online with gitpod IDE.
 - [CryptoCorgis\*](https://github.com/nearprotocol/corgis): a playful take on NFTs (non-fungible tokens)
-- [Axion Chess](https://github.com/nearprotocol/near-chess/tree/master/assembly): a Axion implementation of [chessboard.js](https://chessboardjs.com/)
+- [Fermi Chess](https://github.com/nearprotocol/near-chess/tree/master/assembly): a Fermi implementation of [chessboard.js](https://chessboardjs.com/)
 - [`near-sdk-as`](https://github.com/near/near-sdk-as/tree/master/sdk/assembly): our library for writing near smart contracts

 \*CryptoCorgis is currently a private repo available here: `github.com/near/corgis`